isomerpages/cris-corp/news-and-events/news/_posts/2024-02-08-post-Sci Heroines Unveiled.md

 </div>
 <p><em>CRIS Values Teambuilding Workshop in Sep 2023</em>
 </p>
-<p>Her advice to young women aspiring to pursue HR is to actively collaborate,
+<p>Her advice to young women aspiring to pursue life sciences is to actively
-connect with mentors and like-minded individuals, and approach their journey with confidence and passion.
+collaborate, connect with mentors and like-minded individuals, and approach their journey with confidence and passion.
 “Constantly challenge yourself and don’t shy away from difficult concepts or solving complex problems.
 It is the perseverance and embracing of challenges that result in innovation and breakthroughs in science,” she advises.</p>
 <p>She shares, “HR is about fostering human potential and building a better
 workplace to support business goals.
 You need to be passionate about people and have a natural empathy.
 It is about recognising the ability to make